finos/common-domain-model/documentation/source/event-model.rst

 Primitive Composition
 """""""""""""""""""""

 The separation between the before trade state and primitive instructions allows to compose primitive operators.
-Primitive operators can be "chained" by applying a composite primitive instruction to a single trade state, as represented in the diagram below.
+Primitive operators can be chained by applying a composite primitive instruction to a single trade state, as represented in the diagram below.

 .. figure:: images/composing-primitive-operators.png